Dedication to the

 Geospatial monitoring technology enables real-time status tracking of Minerva Foods’ direct suppliers.

 Through this tool, we ensure that our products are not related to areas of illegal communities or environmental embargoes on traditional communities and conservation units and/or slave labor practices.
-The territories currently monitored total more than 16 million hectares in Brazil, 13 million in Paraguay and more than 3 million hectares in Argentina and Colombia.

 Report 2021 Download in PDF